PAST PROGRAMS

 On May 16 and 17, 2011, the National Summit mobilized the extraordinary talent and insights of energy technologists and computational experts with the knowledge and experience of industry executives and public officials.
 During the event, speakers and panelists discussed the practical pathways necessary to improve America’s pursuit of energy and environmental security, economic growth and competitiveness, and the creation of next generation high-tech jobs.
 This informative exchange of ideas served as the foundation for a National High Performance Computing Roadmap.

 The Howard Baker Forum focuses on critical issues facing the nation and, in the leadership tradition of Senator Howard Baker, seeks practical and bipartisan solutions in the national interest.
-Shale gas and liquids are potential game-changers for American political, economic, and energy security.
-The Howard Baker Forum is actively working toward a national consensus.
-With its technology partner, Lawrence Livermore National Laboratory, the Howard Baker forum seeks to address the contested issues surrounding this important natural resource.
+Shale gas and liquids were potential game-changers for American political, economic, and energy security.
+The Howard Baker Forum actively worked toward a national consensus.
+With its technology partner, Lawrence Livermore National Laboratory, the Howard Baker forum looked to address the contested issues surrounding this important natural resource.

-The two institutions have been working together to broaden the national dialogue on shale energy by inviting a wide array of stakeholders to join the process of consensus building and national policymaking.
-The American Shale Consortium is being established to institutionalize these efforts and bring together diverse stakeholders interested in practical, near-term solutions.
+The two institutions worked together to broaden the national dialogue on shale energy by inviting a wide array of stakeholders to join the process of consensus building and national policymaking.
+The American Shale Consortium was established to institutionalize these efforts and bring together diverse stakeholders interested in practical, near-term solutions.